Pintoa chilensis

-Its native range is northern Chile.
+Distribution and habitat

+Pintoa chilensis inhabits the desert landscape in the Atacama Region of Northern Chile.

+History

 The genus name of Pintoa is in honour of Francisco Antonio Pinto (1785–1858), a Chilean politician who served as President of Chile between 1827 and 1829.
 The Latin specific epithet of chilensis means "coming from Chile", where the plant was found.
 Both the genus and the species were first described and published in Fl.
 Chil.
 Vol.1 on page 479 in 1846.